Shopify vs WordPress — Which Platform is Better?

 Customer support is an area where I think it’s fair to say that Shopify beats WordPress fairly comprehensively — particularly if you are building your site yourself.

 When you buy a Shopify plan, you get customer service bundled with it.
-Live chat, email and phone support are included on all plans with the exception of the ‘Starter’ one, which limits support to live chat and email.
-A wide range of online support materials is provided too.
+Live chat and email support are included on all plans, with phone support provided on Shopify Plus too.
+A wide range of online support materials is also provided to users.

 Customer support options in Shopify